christianvoigt/argdown/docs/README.md

   </div>
   <div class="feature">
     <h2>Powerful</h2>
-    <p>Argdown can even be used within Markdown.
+    <p>Argdown can even be used within Markdown!
 Your code is transformed into an <a href="https://en.wikipedia.org/wiki/Argument_map">argument map</a> while you are typing.
-When your are ready you can publish your analysis as pdf, embed it as a web-component in a webpage or simply export your map as an image.</p>
+When your are ready, you can publish your analysis as pdf, embed it as a web-component in a webpage or simply export your map as an image.</p>
   </div>
 </div>